Frank Spencer Holiday Classic

-The Frank Spencer Holiday Classic is a nationally recognized basketball tournament held in Winston-Salem, North Carolina in late December.
+The Frank Spencer Holiday Classic is a basketball tournament held in Winston-Salem, North Carolina in late December.
 The tournament is named after Frank Spencer, former sports editor for the Winston-Salem Journal, and is a significant fundraiser for the high schools of Winston-Salem/Forsyth County Schools.

 History

 As a result of Spencer's relentless campaign throughout the state of North Carolina, 11 high schools built gymnasiums in the 1930s and 1940s that included basketball courts.
 His dream come true was the formation of the Northwest (NC) Basketball Tournament which he ran from the 1920s through the early 1950s.
 The tournament eventually had more than 140 teams and lasted nearly four weeks.
 "Ripley's Believe It or Not" recognized the tournament as the world's largest sports tournament.

 After a 20-year hiatus, the tournament was revived in 1974 and was formatted to a smaller three-day even held each December between Christmas and New Year's at Winston-Salem Memorial Coliseum, and upon its demolition, the newly built Lawrence Joel Veterans Memorial Coliseum.

 High school participants of past Frank Spencer tournaments who went on to play professional basketball include NBA players Chris Paul, Josh Howard and Othello Hunter, as well as professional players in non-U.S. leagues including Reyshawn Terry.

 The 2011 tournament produced some firsts.
 In the Pepsi Bracket, Forsyth Country Day became the first private school to win a Frank Spencer Championship.
 The Furies defeated West Forsyth for the title in overtime.
 That game also marked the first championship game to be decided in overtime.

 In the Champion Bracket, West Stokes became the first 2A school to win the Frank Spencer Championship.
 The Wildcats defeated Winston-Salem Prep in triple-overtime.
 The game is also the longest game in tournament history.